Skip to main content

 Alternative titles for this job include Airline passenger service agent, air travel assistant

-Airline customer service agents make sure passengers and their luggage safely board the right aircraft at the right time.
+Airline customer service agents make sure passengers and their luggage are checked in correctly and board their flights at the right time.

 Average salary (a year)